Let’s Talk About Suicide

 Who Is Committing Suicide?

 The next question that comes to mind is who is more likely to commit suicide in our society.
 Current survey indicates that suicide is more common among people under 30.
 This includes especially the married women and teenagers.
 The main causes leading to suicide range from a grotesque issue of domestic violence to something as minor as a bad grade.
 Unemployment and poverty are other major reasons behind people committing this heinous act of taking their lives.
 The level of frustration among people is increasing with every passing day and if they are not killing others, they are looking for ways to commit suicide.

 What Drives One to Take Their Own Life?

 This is a question that has robbed many a scholar of their peace and tranquility.
 At what point does someone decide that death is a much better option than living.
 Most of the great thinkers believe that more often than not, it is the absence of an objective in a person’s life that leads to hopelessness and ultimately suicide.

-In some cases, health problems, family disputes, homelessness, and various other societal pressures lead to suicides or suicidal behavior.
+In some cases, health problems, family disputes, homelessness, and various other societal pressures lead to suicidal behavior.
 Depression is another major reason behind the curse of suicide.
 Society with its impossible demands is the root cause of this problem in Pakistan.
 The constant pressure of achieving something leads to continuous screams of ‘you can’t do it’ which often causes a sense of failure.
 This feeling is so deep rooted that people find it easier to just give up instead of fighting a battle they know they will never win.